saferpay/sndbx/texts/recurring.md

 </div>

 <div class="warning">
   <p><strong>Note:</strong> The recurring transactions have to be performed with a Mail Phone Order TerminalId (MOTO Terminal) to ensure that they are not rejected by the processor as the cardholder is not present and therefore cannot provide the CVC or partake in the 3D Secure process.
 The Amount is a mandatory value which can vary from the Amount of the initial transaction.
-Please make sure to inform the cardholder of amount changes beforehand, else he or she might request a chargeback.</p>
+Please make sure to inform the cardholder of amount changes beforehand, or else he or she might request a chargeback.</p>
 </div>

 ## <a name="recurring-auto"></a>  Automating the Recurring Payments